sebastiansuli/A24scraping/README.md

 # A24scraping

 ### A24 is currently one of the best movie studios in the world if not the best (at least when it comes to ambitious, often budget cinema).
-Studio made many good movies, just in last year such as Lamb, Bodies Bodies Bodies, The Whale or Aftersun.
+This is confirmed e.g. by the huge success of Everything Everywhere At Once.
+Studio made in last year also hits such as Lamb, Bodies Bodies Bodies, The Whale or Aftersun.
 So, as a fan of these movies I made data about A24 and analysis of their budget, gross etc.<br>

 I scraped list of movies from Wikipedia (https://en.wikipedia.org/wiki/List_of_A24_films) and then modified and cleaned them.
 Operations such as: 'release dates' from different strings to datetime, 'budget', 'box office' from different strings with $ to float etc.<br>